solidados/poghota-city-life/README.md

 1. After navigating to the project directory, install the required dependencies using npm or yarn:\
    Using npm:`npm install`\
    Using yarn:`yarn install`
+2. Install the necessary requirements from the `requirements.txt` file
+   Using pip: `pip install requirements.txt`

 ### Build the Project